gpstathis/word-count-python/README.md

 ## Requirements

-- Elixir 2.7 or greater
+- Python 2.7 or greater